cookies-xor-cream/HugoTest/content/posts/poetry/testing/the_crow_flies.md

 ---

 One night worth of zopiclone,
-Is all I need to reset me,
+is all I need to reset me,
-As the crow flies, or will have flown,
-My sleep requires a parted sea.
+as the crow flies, or will have flown, my sleep requires a parted sea.

-Perpetual Motion Machine

-If you stop the thing,
-It'll never start,
-Its heart is drained,
-And short a spark.